 Background: We were working on an SEO campaign for a brand new URL.
 The target keywords had a difficulty score above 70%.
 We knew that SEO would take more than a few months to begin generating leads for this brand new domain, but after taking care of the technical SEO items, adding content to the website to support the primary keyword strategy, and building the authority of the website with a quality backlink profile, the website was ranking on Page 2 of the SERP for high-value keywords and a few page one rankings.

 Moving forward with the strategy outlined for the next quarter, I noticed the Core Web Vitals Report in Google Search Console had an unusually high number of URLs with issues on the mobile report.
 The URLs listed were too high to comb through the site page by page; I needed an “all-in-one” solution, and fast!
-Google originally announced that they will switch to mobile-first indexing for ALL websites would become an SEO ranking factor in September 2020, but due to hardships caused by COVID-10, they've moved the roll-out of mobile-first indexing to March 2021.
+Google originally announced that mobile-first indexing for ALL websites would become an SEO ranking factor in September 2020, but due to hardships caused by COVID-19, they've moved the roll-out of mobile-first indexing to March 2021.

 After some research (hat tip, Ezoic), I learned about Next-Gen images, the ShortPixel Image Optimizer Plugin and the WebP Express Plugin.
 I installed the plugins, and within 30 days, organic sessions increased by 86%!
 Within 60 days, organic sessions increased over 2,000%!

 Here’s the graph from Google Analytics for organic sessions:

 Google Analytics shows the jump in organic sessions, and our tracking tool in SEMrush showed a jump in page one rankings across the site!